-Battery (DC) operated Smoke Alarms: Provide protection even when electricity fails, provided the batteries are fresh and correctly installed.
+WIRELESS INTERCONNECT Smoke Alarms with battery (DC) backup: Interconnects with all WIRELESS INTERCONNECT enabled Smoke and Smoke/CO Alarms without wires or connectors, so when one alarm sounds, they all sound.
+Will operate if electricity fails, provided the batteries are fresh and correctly installed.
 Units are easy to install, and do not require professional installation.